-I began supporting Cancer Research UK in 1984 when my lovely mum was diagnosed with breast cancer.
+"In 1984 my lovely mum was diagnosed with breast cancer.
 She was treated with a lumpectomy but sadly died in 1985.
 It was heart-breaking and still is to this day.
 I know everyone says their mum is the best, but mine really was.

-My motivation for fundraising and for pledging to leave a gift in my will is because I hope the money raised will fund research so that no other families have to go through what ours did and so that no other 21 year old has to lose their beloved mother to cancer.
+My motivation for leaving a gift in my Will is to fund research so other families don't have to go through what ours did.
+So, no other 21 years old lose their beloved mother to cancer.

-I am passionate about finding cures for this horrible heart-breaking disease, I’d like to turn heart break into survival.
-I want the money from my lifetime to do something everlasting.
+I am passionate about finding cures for this horrible disease.
+I’d like to turn heartbreak into survival.
+I want the money from my life to do something everlasting."

 Victor and Babs, Pledgers, London